tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

 - select real device as the build target in Xcode toolbar
 - connect to development server

-  change server IP address for development environment: development server is available by notebook's local IP address - not `localhost`.
+  change server address for development environment: development server is now available by notebook's local IP address - not `localhost`.

   _app/api/ApiHelpers.js_: